 For information or questions about designing your teaching plan, please contact Carolyn Wood, Assistant Academic Dean and Director of SLATE.

 For information about proposing a new Harvard Kennedy School course and getting it approved, click here.

 For an overview of things to consider as you develop your syllabus, click here (PDF).
 Additionally, click here for a one-page summary of questions frequently asked by students about courses each year.

 Students have commented that syllabi are easier to read if certain standard information appears in the same place at the top of each syllabus.
-Click here (PDF) for core information that is recommended.
+Click here for a sample syllabus template (Word document).

 Click here to be directed to calendars showing the class meeting days for courses according to their format type (M/W, T/Th, etc.).
 This information can be helpful when planning out a courses syllabi.

-Course materials come in many forms including textbooks, course packets, library reserve lists, course web pages, etc. Many of these must be decided upon well before the start of a semester.
+Course materials come in many forms including textbooks, readings posted on course web pages, library reserve lists, etc. Many of these must be decided upon well before the start of a semester.

-The HKS Course Materials Office (CMO) is a resource for the production and distribution of course materials.
-The CMO's physical office is located on the ground floor of the Belfer building in office G-6.
-For details about production and distribution of course materials, visit the CMO website.
-Click here for a one-page PDF file that outlines relevant due dates for the 2009-2010 academic year.
+The Online Course Materials (OCM) office is a resource for posting course materials on Course Pages, and other forms of distribution.
+The OCM’s physical office is located on the ground floor of the Belfer building in office G-7.
+For details about course materials and for other forms of content distribution, visit the OCM website.

 HKS courses vary widely in both the type of assignment (problem sets, memos, papers) and the type of course (quantitative/nonquantitative, lecture/case based, etc.).
 Bear in mind the overall workload for students – all students at the HKS are taking at least four courses per semester, and many are taking five.
 All courses will have either a final exam, a final paper, or a take-home exam.
 In addition many of the quantitative courses also have midterm exams.
 Nonquantitative courses frequently have short papers or memos during the term.